 Val’s musical tastes lean toward strong melodies and compelling story-telling.
 She’s most at home playing folk and country music, but enjoys listening to a wide variety of genres.
 She matches her lilting alto voice with her steady rhythm and finger-picking guitar work, and the combination yields a musical experience that brings her fans back time after time to listen and enjoy.

 In 2001, Val quit her day job as a volunteer coordinator at a Portland environmental non-profit and began teaching piano lessons.
 In 2005, her good friend Patrick Buckley (Pagan Jug Band, Grafton Street) asked her to make a washtub bass and join his newest band, Buck Dance Medicine Show.

 Fast forward 3 years (after the birth of her son).
 Val formed Top Hands, a country/classic rock cover band with good friends Mike Aplin and Bruce Braukman.
 The trio (Val’s main role was singing and playing mandolin) performed at farmers’ markets, restaurants, and parties in Oregon, and her experience with the band gave her the confidence needed to branch out and start writing and performing her own music.

-In 2012, Val released Find the Beauty, a solo album of 10 original songs.
+In 2012, Val released Find the Beauty, her first solo album of 10 original songs.
 In summer 2014 she recorded her second album in Portland at New North Sound, with the help of musicians Tim Ellis (guitar), Tim Connell (mandolin), Tony Furtado (banjo, slide guitar), Paul Brainard (pedal steel), Theresa Riccardi (drums), Joe Aloia (bass), Sharon Donaldson (violin), and Joseph Siegel (violin).
 Water, Ashes & Wood was released on January 5, 2015 and has garnered airplay on folk radio stations around the country.

 2016 was a busy year for Val.
 She performed at least 40 shows, including solo performances, and with her band Val’s All Purpose Shine (with Joe Aloia, Theresa Riccardi and Jamie Corff).
 In May she recorded four original songs with producer Rob Stroup (The Baseboard Heaters, Moody Little Sister) at 8 Ball Studio in Portland, OR.
 The new EP Fact or Fiction includes “Gaslight” and “Ghost Town”, and was released on 9/1/16.